 Kinetic energy is energy in motion.
 It is the opposite of stored, or potential, energy.
 Kinetic energy can be transferred between objects or changed into potential energy.
-There are several simple experiments that can be done to show children the effects of kinetic energy and how it is transferred between objects.
+Kids love seeing demonstrations of kinetic energy in action.
+These four simple experiments show children the effects of kinetic energy and how it is transferred between objects.

 Apple on a String